LightAN21/Algorithm-Tools/graph/README.md

 * A tree(or free tree) is a connected forest, that is, a connected graph without cycles.

 * A spanning tree of a graph is a spanning subgraph that is a tree.

+# The graph abstract data type (ADT)
+The graph ADT defines two types: Vertex and Edge.

+It also provides two list types for storing lists of vertices and edges, called VertexList and EdgeList, respectively.

+### Vertex
+Each Vertex object u supports the following operations, which provide access to the vertex’s element and information regarding incident edges and adjacent ver- tices.

+* operator*(): Return the element associated with u.
+* incidentEdges(): Return an edge list of the edges incident on u.
+* isAdjacentTo(v): Test whether vertices u and v are adjacent.

+### Edge
+Each Edge object e supports the following operations, which provide access to the edge’s end vertices and information regarding the edge’s incidence relation- ships.

+### reference
+* Data Structures and Algorithms in C++, by David Mount, Roberto Tamassia, Michael T. Goodrich
+* <a herf="https://www.youtube.com/watch?v=09_LlHjoEiY">Algorithms Course - Graph Theory Tutorial from a Google Engineer</a> (on YouTube)